 This is a wonderful example of how a cooking method can produce superior results.
 And might I add that these ingredients are frugal as well as nourishing?

 This is the recipe I have chosen to showcase from the cookbook, All about Braising by Molly Stevens.
 This book has some of the most wonderful sounding, slow cookin’ goodness recipes.
 From vegetable to beef, to chicken, to fish, this book has a wide variety of dishes.
 Most of the recipes are quite easy to put together they just need oven time.
 Slow cooked meals are perfect for this time of year.
-She also has very easy to follow directions, which is always greatly appreciatied.
+She also has very easy to follow directions, which is always greatly appreciated.

 My notes to this recipe: Definitely follow the directions for the size of cabbage to use.
 If you use too big of one, it will not cook correctly.
-I also like to add several extra carrots, just because they are so delicious.

-World’s Best Braised Cabbage, by Molly Stevens
+World’s Best Braised Cabbage, Revised from the recipe by Molly Stevens

-1 Medium head green cabbage (about 2 pounds)
+1 medium head green cabbage (about 2 pounds)

 1 large yellow onion (about 8 ounces)